microsoft/Windows-appsample-rssreader/README.md

 restore app data from local storage.
 * C# and XAML using the MVVM design pattern.

+### September 2016 update

+This update includes:

+* General cleanup, commenting, and refactoring for clarity.
+* Improved error handling and performance.
+* Fixes for several bugs related to layout, navigation, browser launch, and URL handling.

 ### March 2016 update

 This update includes: